abstractumx/abstractumx/README.md

 ### Hi there 👋
 ---

-- 🌱 I’m currently learning Python, Golang, Rust and Linux
+- 🌱 I’m currently learning Python, Golang, C++ and Linux